Special Education Needs

-As soon as evidence has been collected, the guidance counselor, learning support teacher, or appropriate principal will call and chair a meeting.
+As soon as evidence has been collected, the learning support teacher, other SST member or appropriate principal will call a meeting.
 Attendees may include:

 - Subject teacher(s), including EAL where appropriate

-- And in some cases, the student (especially older students) may be invited
+- In some cases, the student (especially older students) may be invited

-In situations where ISNS’s resources are insufficient in accommodating the student’s special educational needs, a recommendation of transfer to a different educational institution may be the most appropriate course of action.
+In situations where ISNS resources are insufficient in accommodating the student’s special educational needs, a recommendation of transfer to a different educational institution may be the most appropriate course of action.

-A record of the plan will be placed in the student’s cumulative file in the main academic office.
+A record of the plan will be placed in the student’s cumulative file in ManageBac.